INTRODUCTION

 Background

 Realizing that the crowd was after him because of the multiplication of bread and fish, Jesus taught them on the bread of life, which was incomprehensible for the people.
 He asked them to work for “the food that endures for eternal life” that he would give them.
 During their discourse with Jesus, the Jews referred to the manna that Moses gave to their ancestors.
-Instead of such food for physical survival, Jesus promised them his own body and blood as nourishment to gain eternal life.
+Instead of such food for physical survival, Jesus promised them his own body and blood as nourishment for their souls to gain eternal life.
 Jesus presented himself as the true bread of God from heaven that is life-sustaining.
 When the Jews murmured at it, and considered only his earthly origin, he clarified, saying, “I am the living bread that came down from heaven; whoever eats this bread will live forever; and the bread that I will give is my flesh for the life of the world” (Jn 6:51).
-“The Jews quarreled among themselves, saying, ‘How can this man give us [his] flesh to eat?’”
-(Jn 6:52).
+“The Jews quarrelled among themselves, saying, ‘How can this man give us [his] flesh to eat?’”
+(Jn 6:52)

 The Words of Eternal Life